 Security Risks

-• Using parameterized queries
+• Use parameterized queries

-• Properly validating input data
+• Properly validate input data

 What is SQL Injection?

 SQL injection is the most serious security risk when working with databases.
-It occurs when unfiltered user input becomes part of an SQL query.
+It occurs when unsanitized user input becomes part of an SQL query.
 An attacker can insert their own SQL commands and thereby:

-• Extract unauthorized data
+• Gain unauthorized access to data

 • Modify or delete data in the database